Skip to content

 Broken and Chipped Teeth

 A broken or chipped tooth ruins your smile and also hurts.
-So first, you should rinse your mouth with warm water and apply a piece of gauze to the bleeding area.
-Then, ensure you use a cold compress face on the part closest to the chipped or broken teeth to help reduce swelling and relieve pain.
+So first, rinse your mouth with warm water and apply a piece of gauze to the bleeding area.
+Then, ensure you use a cold compress on the part closest to the chipped or broken teeth to help reduce swelling and relieve pain.

 Knocked out tooth